christophermanahan/wejay/README.md

 # WE.
 ARE.
 WEJAY.

-Remember that time you went to a party and some rando hijacked the playlist to spin some track no one else wanted to hear?
+Remember that time you went to a party and some stranger hijacked the playlist to spin a track no one else wanted to hear?
 Or that time you invited friends over but were too busy to manage the music?
-With weJay, the whole party decides which hot track plays next.
+With weJay, the whole party decides which song plays next.

 A host starts a party, and anyone who launches the app can join as a guest.
 Each guest is a DJ who can suggest songs, vote on others' suggestions, and accrue 'DJ points' depending on how many people up-vote their songs.
 The next song played is determined by its votes and the time passed since first suggested.